 Research into the residence experience indicates that students who live on campus tend to earn higher grades, express more satisfaction with their college experience, are less likely to drop out, are more involved in campus activities, and experience greater personal growth.
 In short, the residence experience contributes significantly to a student's education.

 For this reason, Whitworth has made living on campus part of its educational design.

 Students are required to live on campus for the first two years after their high school graduation, regardless of how many credits they have earned through Running Start or another institution.
-Students whose high school graduation took place fewer than two years ago but who are married, living with their immediate family, have dependent children living with them, or have certain physical/psychological limitations, or below full-time enrollment may be exempt from this requirement.
-However, they must still submit a housing waiver for approval.
+Students whose high school graduation took place fewer than two years ago but who are married, living with their immediate family, have dependent children living with them, have certain physical/psychological limitations, or below full-time enrollment may be exempt from this requirement.
+However, they must submit a housing waiver for approval.
 Violation of this policy could result in the student being charged the double-room rate regardless of residency.
 It should be noted that the trustees have not included "financial reasons" as a valid reason to waive the policy.

-Students may complete a housing waiver by going to www.whitworth.edu/housingrequirement.
-Whitworth username and password required.
+Students may complete a housing waiver by going to www.whitworth.edu/housingwaiver.
+Your Whitworth username and password are required.
 Contact the help desk at 509.777.3911 or firstname.lastname@example.org if you have any problems accessing the waiver.

 In many instances, financial aid awards decrease when a student chooses to live off campus.
 Your decision to move off campus could have serious and unintended financial implications.
 Whitworth strongly recommends that you contact the financial aid office to inquire about possible changes to your award before you complete a waiver.